Ibrahim Deli Pasha

-Ibrahim Deli Pasha (also known in Arabic as Ibrahim Pasha al-deli) was an Ottoman Kurd who served as the governor of Damascus in 1788.
+Ibrahim Deli Pasha (also known in Arabic as Ibrahim Pasha al-Dalati) was an Ottoman Kurd who served as the governor of Damascus in 1788.

 Life

 Ibrahim was a Kurdish professional soldier who entered the service of the Azm family, members of which served as the governors of Damascus and surrounding provinces throughout the 18th century.
 He served a stint as governor of Tripoli, his dismissal was engineered by Ahmad Pasha al-Jazzar, the Acre-based governor of Sidon.

 Ibrahim was appointed governor of Damascus in 1788.
 After his return from Mecca he led the annual Hajj caravan that same year.
 The Janissaries of the Citadel of Damascus and the aghawat of al-Midan revolted against him.
 Ibrahim relocated to Hama to rally troops with the sanction of the imperial government in Constantinople.
 Ibrahim marched on Damascus with his mercenary troops.
 Ibrahim's troops included Druze from Mount Lebanon.
 He besieged the citadel, eventually securing the submission of the Janissaries after mediation led by Mulla Isma'il and including the city's religious notables as well as the Kurdish cavalry stationed in the city.